to Gail Warnaar's

 A real New England Bed and Breakfast in the Mountains of the Northeast

-Check Events Calendar and see the Accommodations Page for Room Availability
+Check Events Calendar and see the Accommodations Page for Room Choices

-The Old Homestead is a second century Inn in the quiet Connecticut River Valley Village of Barnet, in Northeast Kingdom of Vermont.
+The Old Homestead has been an Inn since 1919, and Barnet is still a quiet Village in the Connecticut River Valley in the Northeast Kingdom of Vermont.
 You will find Old World New England Charm and warmth with 21st Century amities for your comfort.
 If you love antiques opt for the White Mountain Room with its big ornate head board.
 If your tastes run toward the modern you will love the Rose Garden Room.
 Throughout the Inn you will find the treasures of several families for your enjoyment.

 Gail invites you to relax by the fire in a winter wonderland, or

 revel in the spring mud season and see life bursting forth before your eyes.
-In the summer, enjoy the gardens or in the autumn experience the pallet of fall colors and festivals which make Vermont everyone's vacation destination.
-Ski, hike, cycle, swim, picnic, kayak, experience history or spirituality, revel in the arts, see a film, or 'day trip' around the area sampling Vermont's speciality food and cuisines and see why we call this our 'Special Kingdom'! .
+In the summer, enjoy the gardens and in the autumn experience the pallet of fall colors and festivals which make Vermont everyone's vacation destination.
+Ski, hike, cycle, swim, picnic, kayak, experience history or spirituality, revel in the arts, see a film, or 'day trip' around the area sampling Vermont's speciality food and cuisines, crafts and Nature.
+Experience and understand why this is our 'Special Kingdom'! .

 The Old Homestead and the Double

 Reed Shop share the same roof.
 If you are a musician, especially an oboe or bassoon player, consider

 a get-away visit, a Chamber Music Party, or a Rehearsal Retreat for your ensemble.
 With access to 9,500 print music titles from which to read.
 Choose your next season's concerts from our offerrings.
 Gail is also available to coach, to give a lesson, or help with reed making if this appeals to your musical need.